Vonage/vonage-python-sdk/README.md

 ## JWT parameters

-By default, the library generates 15-minute tokens for JWT authentication.
+By default, the library generates tokens for JWT authentication that have an expiry time of 15 minutes.
+You should set the expiry time (`exp`) to an appropriate value for your organisation's own policies and/or your use case.

 Use the `auth` method of the client class to specify custom parameters: